OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 #### processedData\\5_CalculateStatistics\\

-The SNODAS tools perform zonal statistics on the ```SNODAS_SWE_ClipAndReprojYYYYMMDD.tif``` file where zones are defined by the individual features of the
+The SNODAS Tools perform zonal statistics on the ```SNODAS_SWE_ClipAndReprojYYYYMMDD.tif``` file where zones are defined by the individual features of the
 [Watershed Basin Shapefile Input](#snodastools92staticdata92) (```watershedBasinBoundary.shp```).
 The statistics are exported into two types of .csv files.

 ** .CSV File Type 1: Snowpack Statistics organized By Basin **